 - Discover how to create a culture of risk-taking to generate next level business solutions

 - Develop skills for effective risk-taking and betting big on the creativity of employees

 - Explore new avenues for improving organizational culture to optimize risk-taking and encourage creative exploration

 Leadership is about courage.
 The courage to chance failure as the price for succeeding big.
 The courage to ignite the passions of your workforce and being open to great ideas from anyone at any time.
 It is about doing what is right, and seizing the moment when the iron is hot.
 So, why is this so hard?
 Because in all of the books and speeches about leadership, what has been neglected is how to master the art of risk-taking.

-In this exciting presentation, Piscione shows how risk can become an incredibly powerful tool in the leader's tool belt.
+In this exciting presentation, Piscione shows how risk can become an incredibly powerful tool in the leader’s tool belt.
 Deborah reveals the key differences between gambling and calculated risk-taking, and how to master the skills of risk.
-Audiences are then able to build a culture that not only focuses on producing the work, but also create and execute a steady flow of ideas to improve every aspect of the organization, and recognize a leader's bias toward their own ideas to find the balance between long-term value creation and short-term profitability.
+Audiences are then able to build a culture that not only focuses on producing the work, but to also create and execute a steady flow of ideas to improve every aspect of the organization, and recognize a leader’s bias toward their own ideas to find the balance between long-term value creation and short-term profitability.

 - Discover a deep, individual courage to help leaders seize the moment and take risks

 - Deliver a set of tools that can be used to master the skills of risk and decision-making

 - Design a framework to produce a steady flow of ideas to improve every aspect of an organization’s productivity